Last updated: Apr 21, 2026

 Day Completed: June 5

-Step 9: Robert and the Lender Sign the Loan Commitment Letter
+Step 9: David Receives and Signs the Commitment Letter

-The lender gets to work creating the loan commitment letter, which takes three days.
-After it’s done they send it to Robert, who signs it the next day, but waits to send it back until he has paid the required deposits and fees listed in the letter.
+Once underwriting is complete, the lender prepares the commitment letter.
+That takes a few days.
+After receiving it, David signs it the following day, but he waits to return it until he has also taken care of the required deposits listed in the letter.

 Time Taken: Four days